sanika-bhor/NodeJs/NOTES.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 ## * fetch Request :-

-he fetch API is a modern way to make HTTP requests in JavaScript.
+The fetch API is a modern way to make HTTP requests in JavaScript.
 It's a promise-based API that provides a more powerful and flexible feature set compared to the older XMLHttpRequest API.

 **Syntax:**
 ```javascript